CivML-PolyMtl/cutagi-doc/examples/fnn/1d-toy-heteros.md

 y_test_file = "./data/toy_example/y_test_1D_noise_inference.csv"
 ```

-**You can find the used data in the [toy_example data](https://github.com/lhnguyen102/cuTAGI/tree/main/data/toy_example) in the repository.*
+**You can find the data used in the [toy_example data](https://github.com/lhnguyen102/cuTAGI/tree/main/data/toy_example) in the repository.*

-?>We can plot the training data points and the trend line we want to learn.
+?>We plot the training datapoints and the function we want to learn along with its theoretical heteroscedastic confidence interval.

 ![1D toy regression problem data](../../images/1D_toy_regression_heteros_data.png)

 ## 3. Create the model

-We will use a FNN with a simple architecture as defined in the HeterosMLP class wich is suited for this basic regression problem with heteroscedasticity.
+We use a FNN with a simple architecture as defined in the HeterosMLP class wich is suited for this basic regression problem with heteroscedasticity.
 Find out more about the [HeterosMLP class](modules/models?id=heteroscedastic-regression-mlp-class).

 ```python
 # Model